canonical/lxd/doc/reference/devices_disk.md

     lxc init <image> <instance_name> --device <device_name>,initial.zfs.block_mode=true

-Note that you cannot use initial volume configurations with custom volume options or to set the volume's size.
+Note that you cannot use initial volume configurations with custom volume options or to set the volume's size (quota).

 (devices-disk-options)=
 ## Device options